Nixinova/DynaVer/readme.md

 # Dynamic Versioning

-Dynamic Versioning, or DynaVer for short, is a specification for versioning which is very intuitive and versatile -- you probably use something very similar to this naturally.
+Dynamic Versioning, or DynaVer for short, is a specification for versioning which is very intuitive and versatile &ndash; you probably use something very similar to this naturally.
 DynaVer is a superset of [SemVer](https://github.com/semver/semver), meaning all valid SemVers are valid DynaVers.

 ## Format
 *Note: Values in `<`angle brackets`>` are variable names, values in `[`square brackets`]` are optional, and values in `(`parentheses`)` must select one of the values delimited by a pipe (`|`).*

 The following is the general format for a Dynamic Version: `<Number>[<Identifiers>][<Metadata>]`. **Number** can be split into between two and four segments: `<Disruptive>.<Incompatible>`, `<Disruptive>.<Incompatible>.<Compatible>`, and `<Disruptive>.<Incompatible>.<Compatible>.<Patch>`.

-**Extended layout:**
+### Extended layout
 - `<Disruptive>.<Incompatible>[.<Compatible>[.<Patch>]]([-<Pre>][_<Post>]|[_<Post>][-<Pre>])[(+|~)<Metadata>]`

-**Allowed layouts:**
+### Allowed layouts
 - `<Disruptive>.<Incompatible>` (e.g., `1.0`)
 - `<Disruptive>.<Incompatible>-<Pre>` (e.g., `2.3-pre1`)
 - `<Disruptive>.<Incompatible>_<Post>` (e.g., `1.04_5`)